apurvwagh/DevOps-interview-questions-/Terraform-senerio-set1.md

 56. What is terraform taint?

-Terraform taint lets you mark a resource so that it will be deleted and then recreated every time you apply your configuration.
-This is helpful when a resource isn't working properly.
-Terraform doesn't know about it.
-But this feature isn't needed anymore in Terraform versions because you can use a replace flag instead.
+Terraform taint is used to mark a resource as tainted, which tells Terraform that the resource should be destroyed and recreated during the next terraform apply, even if no configuration changes are detected.
+It is useful when a resource becomes unhealthy or is manually modified outside Terraform, and you want Terraform to rebuild it. cross Q
+ What is the difference between taint and destroy?
+Answer:

+terraform taint / -replace → Recreates only the specified resource. terraform destroy → Deletes all resources managed by the Terraform configuration (unless specifically

 57. How do you manage remote states?